Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by the MICINN (Ministerio de Ciencia e Innovación, Spain) projects PID2019-107394GB-I00/AEI/10.13039/501100011033 (AEI/FEDER, UE) and PID2020-118159GBC44.
-Additionally, Á.P.-L. is supported by the MIU (Ministerio de Universidades, Spain) fellowship FPU20/0560.
-Finally, JARC acknowledges support by Institut Pascal at Université Paris-Saclay during the Paris-Saclay Astroparticle Symposium 2022, with the support of the P2IO Laboratory of Excellence (program “Investissements d’avenir” ANR-11-IDEX-0003-01 Paris-Saclay and ANR-10-LABX-0038), the P2I axis of the Graduate School of Physics of Université Paris-Saclay, as well as IJCLab, CEA, APPEC, IAS, OSUPS, and the IN2P3 master projet UCMN.
+This work was partially supported by the MICINN (Ministerio de Ciencia e Innovación, Spain) projects PID2019-107394GB-I00/AEI/10.13039/501100011033 (AEI/FEDER, UE), PID2020-118159GBC44, and PID2022-139841NB-I00, COST (European Cooperation in Science and Technology) Actions CA21106 and CA21136.
+Additionally, Á.P.-L. is supported by the MIU (Ministerio de Universidades, Spain) fellowship FPU20/05603.
+JARC acknowledges support by Institut Pascal at Université Paris-Saclay during the Paris-Saclay Astroparticle Symposium 2022, with the support of the P2IO Laboratory of Excellence (program “Investissements d’avenir” ANR-11-IDEX-0003-01 Paris-Saclay and ANR-10-LABX-0038), the P2I axis of the Graduate School of Physics of Université Paris-Saclay, as well as IJCLab, CEA, APPEC, IAS, OSUPS, and the IN2P3 master projet UCMN.
+Finally, JMSV acknowledges the support of the Spanish Agencia Estatal de Investigaci\'on through the grant “IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S".